Michael Turk: Arizona State

 In 2018 after Turk's freshman season, he transferred to Arizona State University and was redshirted to comply with the NCAA transfer rules.

 As a sophomore in 2019, against Kent State University, Turk recorded punts of 64, 62, 65, 49 and 75 yards, setting an NCAA single-game record with a 63.0-yard average per attempt.
 He earned honorable-mention All-American honors from GPR Analytics while ranking fourth in the nation with a 95.80 GPR Punt Rating.

 On January 6, 2020, he opted to declare for the 2020 NFL draft.
 On June 3, 2020, after failing to be selected by a team, in an unprecedented decision, the NCAA restored Turk's remaining two years of eligibility and allowed him to return to Arizona State.

-As a junior in 2020, due to the COVID-19 pandemic, Arizona State only played 4 contests during the season.
+During Turk's junior year in 2020, Arizona State played only four games due to the COVID-19 pandemic.
 He registered a career-high 47.2-yard average on 14 punts and received first-team All-Pac-12 honors.

 On August 5, 2021, Turk entered his name into the NCAA transfer portal, in part due to his opposition to Arizona State requiring the COVID-19 vaccine to travel to road games.
 On August 12, he announced that he would be transferring to the University of Oklahoma.